ryanontheinside/ComfyUI_RyanOnTheInside/readme.md

 - Supports N particle emitters, each with independent settings including movement, particle (spread, speed, size, COLOR, etc)
 - Supports N force fields (Gravity Well (repel and attract), and Vortex), each with independent settings
 - Each simulation space has basic gravity and wind settings
-- Boundary-respecting particle behavior, where the particles try to respect the boundary of a mask.
+- Boundary-respecting particle behavior, where the particles try to respect the boundary of a mask
+- Static bodies for particle interactions
+- Spring joint settings for more complex particle behaviors

     <img src="./assets/particle_examples.gif" width="400" alt="Particle System Demo">

     *A few examples showcasing object-aware particles, initial plume effects, vortex interactions, gravity wells, and directional emitters.*

 #### General Parameters for particle system
-These settings apply to all particle system mask nodes, and generally apply to the simulation space level.
+These settings apply to all particle system mask nodes, and generally affect the simulation space level.
 - `particle_count`: Total number of particles in the system (1 to 10000)
 - `particle_lifetime`: Lifetime of each particle in seconds (0.1 to 10.0)
 - `wind_strength`: Strength of the wind effect (-100.0 to 100.0)